Do You Have a Deer Problem?

 Visit the Ohio Department of Natural Resources Division of Wildlife for additional tips and information about ways to prevent wildlife nuisances or call the Division of Wildlife Officer at 330-245-3032.

 Please note: Avon Lake fence ordinance prohibits some of the options suggested by the ODNR Division of Wildlife.
-Refer back to this page mid-November for more details.

 As part of the Deer Management Plan for the City of Avon Lake, adopted May 9, 2016, the stated goals in Section 5 are: “Based on results of the annual Deer Control Survey (“DCS”), develop changes to the City Ordinances that will allow residents to construct effective deer exclosures to prevent damage to landscaping and gardens...”.
 The 2016 DCS serves as a base line of general public opinion regarding the issue of White-tailed Deer in the City of Avon Lake.
+Current Deer Survey results can be found here.

 Fences are an option to protecting your garden.
 The ODNR Division of Wildlife has numerous effective solutions, but some of the fencing solutions do not comply with Avon Lake’s fence ordinance.
 The City is currently working on developing options that are compliant and effective to preserve your garden.